 The album uses female wordless vocalises throughout, reminiscent of a distant time prior to human language, reflecting on the ancestral origin of man’s self-destructive nature.
-The wordless melodies also reflect how we feel speechless and powerless in front of violence, both violence and harm we inflict to others and also to ourselves.
+The wordless melodies also reflect how we feel speechless and powerless in front of violence, both violence and harm we inflict on others and also on ourselves.

 Recorded version of '2045: The Year Man Becomes Immortal' (2016).